The Big Blog Promotion Checklist

 - Add links to the post from any relevant posts on your personal or company blog.

-- Create a reminder to republish the post on Medium, Dev.to, Linkedin, or HackerNoon (2+ weeks after initial publication).
+- Republish the post on Medium, Dev.to, Linkedin, or HackerNoon 2+ weeks after initial publication (Or use CrossPost App to automate this).

 - Create an image using content from the post and share it on social media.